 Lady Liberty!
 How magical to see you in person.
 She is larger than life!

 Hello World!
-Base of Statue of Liberty.
+The base of Statue of Liberty.

 Ellis Island.
 The museum was very well done, and so educational.
-Justin is at the perfect age to really appreciate this history.
+Justin is at the perfect age to appreciate this history.
 Jake enjoyed it too, but 6th grade age seems just right.

-They really wanted us to get the full effect of immigrant transport today.
-About 800 of us stood like cattle in the freezing cold for 1.5 hours, waiting for the ferry back to Manhattan!
+They wanted us to get the full effect of immigrant transport today.
+About 800 of us stood like cattle in the cold for 1.5 hours, waiting for the ferry back to Manhattan!
 We suffered!
 How was it April?
 Try and avoid the rush.
 Go early and leave early!